NEW YORK —

 That distinction, however, is a bit too much praise for his liking.

-“I’m not the face of boxing,” Davis admitted during a recent press conference.
-“I’m just somebody that box.”
+“I’m not the face of boxing,” Davis said during a recent press conference.
+“I’m just somebody that box[es].”

-Their showdown will be streamed on Netflix and is expected to have a ton of eyeballs on it, despite the comical nature of it.
-After several conclaves, Davis agreed to face the YouTuber turned boxer at a catch weight of 195 pounds, 60 pounds higher than his usual weight class.
+Their matchup will be streamed on Netflix and is expected to have a ton of eyeballs, despite the comical nature of it.
+After several conclaves, Davis agreed to face the YouTuber-turned-boxer at a catchweight of 195 pounds, 60 higher than his usual weight class.

-There was reason to believe that the two would run things back.
+There was reason to believe there would be a rematch.
 But while Davis (30-0-1, 28 KOs) initially agreed, he backed out at the last minute and opted to face Paul (12-1, 7 KOs).